Sustainability

 Declaration of Voluntary Action for the "White Logistics Promotion Movement"

-In support of the aims of the "White Logistics" promotion campaign, Sapporo Holdings, LTD. submitted a voluntary action declaration for sustainable and stable logistics operations in 2019 from SAPPORO BREWERIES LTD., POKKA SAPPORO Food & Beverage LTD.
+In support of the aims of the "White Logistics" promotion campaign, Sapporo Holdings, LTD. submitted a voluntary action declaration for sustainable and stable logistics operations in 2019 from Sapporo Breweries LTD., POKKA SAPPORO Food & Beverage LTD.

 Declaration of Voluntary Action